layershift/kb-layershift/pages/04.enscale/04.getting started/13.how-to-clone-an-environment/docs.en.md

 # Clone Environment

 It’s good practice to validate all of your changes on a stage environment before deploying them to your live site or application.
 That way you find any last minute problems before they impact your users.
-Doing this is usually a lot of extra work, so this vital step is often skipped in favour of time saving, but with Jelastic we’ve made it easy – there’s no more excuses!
+Doing this is usually a lot of extra work, so this vital step is often skipped in favour of time saving, but with Enscale we’ve made it easy – there’s no more excuses!

 ===

-## How to create a clone of your Jelastic environment
+## How to create a clone of your Enscale environment

-1. Log in to your Jelastic dashboard, and press the Clone Environment button on the environment that you wish to clone:
+1. Log in to your Enscale dashboard, and press the Clone Environment button on the environment that you wish to clone:

 ![How-to-Clone-an-Environment-1](How-to-Clone-an-Environment-1.png "How-to-Clone-an-Environment-1")